orenfromberg/orenfromberg.tech/content/blog/getting-public-keys-on-raspberry-pi/index.md

     PasswordAuthentication no
     ```
 1. Install `ufw`:
-    ```bash
+    ```
     $ sudo su -
-    $ apt install -y ufw
+    # apt install -y ufw
-    $ ufw default deny incoming
+    # ufw default deny incoming
-    $ ufw default allow outgoing
+    # ufw default allow outgoing
-    $ ufw allow from 10.0.0.0/8 to any port 22 proto tcp
+    # ufw allow from 10.0.0.0/8 to any port 22 proto tcp
-    $ ufw allow from 172.16.0.0/12 to any port 22 proto tcp
+    # ufw allow from 172.16.0.0/12 to any port 22 proto tcp
-    $ ufw allow from 192.168.0.0/16 to any port 22 proto tcp
+    # ufw allow from 192.168.0.0/16 to any port 22 proto tcp
-    $ ufw allow from 169.254.0.0/16 to any port 22 proto tcp
+    # ufw allow from 169.254.0.0/16 to any port 22 proto tcp
-    $ ufw allow from fc00::/7 to any port 22 proto tcp
+    # ufw allow from fc00::/7 to any port 22 proto tcp
-    $ ufw allow from fe80::/10 to any port 22 proto tcp
+    # ufw allow from fe80::/10 to any port 22 proto tcp
-    $ ufw allow from ff00::/8 to any port 22 proto tcp
+    # ufw allow from ff00::/8 to any port 22 proto tcp
-    $ ufw status
+    # ufw status
-    $ ufw enable
+    # ufw enable
-    $ exit
+    # exit
     ```

 1. Install fail2ban:
-    ```bash
+    ```
     $ apt install -y fail2ban
     ```